 - Remember to include yourselves as umpires in the frequent drinks breaks during the prematch discussion with the Captains. - If, at any time during the match, umpires feel that their condition will compromise their decision making, they should take the necessary precautions by rehydrating themselves.
 Remember, if you feel that way, then the players are probably feeling the same. - When there are two umpires and one of the umpire's condition is affected, take a drinks break and stand at square leg if you're up to it.
 Or go off the ground for a few overs.
-Wet your neck, rehydrate properly, sit in the shade and recommence when your condition allows you to. - If you are standing alone and your condition gets worse, speak to the Captains and go off the ground for a while, wet your neck, rehydrate properly and sit in the shade, while the players assist in umpiring.
+Wet your neck, rehydrate properly, sit in the shade and recommence when your condition allows you to. - When there is one umpire and his/her condition is affected, ensure that you are rehydrated as often as the players are.

+• If you are standing alone and your condition gets worse, speak to the Captains and go off the ground for a while, wet your neck, rehydrate properly and sit in the shade, while the players assist in umpiring.
 When your condition allows, recommence.